-From reusing paper towels to taking home leftover napkins from restaurants, these 24 instances of extreme cheapness will leave you utterly astounded.
+From reusing paper towels to taking home leftover napkins from restaurants, these examples of extreme cheapness will astound you.
 Brace yourself for a wild ride of frugality that defies all logic!
+These people take cheap to a whole new level!

 Levels of Cheapness That Have Astonished You